.

 For the next forty-odd years the Club were predominantly members of the Stroud and District League with varying degrees of success and failure, except for a period between 1960 and 1968 when they were in the Gloucester Northern Senior League.

-It was not until 1951 that the current ground at Wisloe Road (Now renamed as Thornhill Park) became the club’s home, and it subsequently became the legal property of the club after former player, and ex-Chairman of the club, Evi Thornhill, bequeathed the land to the Club in his Will, with the Club becoming legal owners in 1960.
+The current ground at Wisloe Road (Now renamed as Thornhill Park) became the club’s third home in the 1950’s when they moved there in 1958.
+It subsequently became the legal property of the club after former player, and ex-Chairman of the club, Evi Thornhill, bequeathed the land to the Club in his Will, with the Club becoming legal owners in 1960 having played the previous two seasons at what would become their permanent home.
 It was to prove an incredibly valuable treasure in future years.

-By 1988, the club had fallen on hard times, but fortunately, a handful of committee members led by Gordon King and Gordon Tudor kept the Club afloat.
-The following season local businessman Paul Chappell arrived.
-The Club was stabilised and construction of new changing facilities, to County League standard, were completed.
-Paul Chappell was to remain a vital part of the club until his retirement from his duties in 2020.
+The modern history of the club really starts nearly thirty years after they acquired the Wisloe Road pitch.
+In 1988 a handful of committee members led by Gordon King and Gordon Tudor, and the following season joined by Paul Chappell, started to move the club forward.
+Construction of new changing facilities, to County League standard, were completed.
+Paul Chappell was to remain a vital part of the club until his retirement from his duties in 2020, and still remains a regular visitor to the club.

 The team achieved a Runners-up spot in their first season in the Gloucester County League, and were accepted into the Hellenic League.
 Hellenic Division One West was won by an eleven point margin in 2002/03.
 A creditable fourth place finish was achieved in the Hellenic Premier League in 2003/04.
 In a marvellous season the club also claimed the Hellenic ‘Norman Matthews’ Floodlit Cup and the G.F.A.
 Challenge Trophy.